johnnygreeney/CardanoForTheMasses/Chapter-5-Goguen.md

 # Chapter 5: Goguen (Smart Contracts)

-*‘he most damaging phrase in the language is... it’s always been done this way’* ― Grace Hopper
+*‘The most damaging phrase in the language is... it’s always been done this way’* ― Grace Hopper

 **_To be uploaded soon..._**